 - Children under age 5, who cannot be tested easily for COVID-19

 - Athletes, performers, and support staff (such as coaches, trainers, road crews and similar support staff) competing or performing at any space of public accommodation.
 The venue must produce a written safety plan upon request.

-Do I need to check for proof of vaccination or negative test at the door?
+How to check for proof of vaccination or negative test upon entry